List of Mock the Week episodes

-Mock the Week is a satirical panel show that airs on BBC Two.
+Mock the Week was a satirical panel show that aired on BBC Two.
 The first episode was broadcast on 5 June 2005.
 As of 30 September 2022, 193 regular episodes and 36 clip shows (fifteen of which were Christmas/New Year specials) have been aired across eighteen series; 229 episodes in total (not including the 2011 Comic Relief special or "Mock the Week Looks Back At...").

 All episodes are approximately 30 minutes long.
 The original lineup was Dara Ó Briain as host, with Hugh Dennis, Frankie Boyle and one guest panellist on one side, and Rory Bremner and two guest panellists on the other.
 Bremner left after series 2 and was replaced by Andy Parsons, and Russell Howard became a regular panellist the following series.
 Boyle left after series 7 and was replaced by a series of guests until Chris Addison took his seat permanently in the second half of series 10.
 Howard was absent for the last episodes of series 9 and first half of series 10 due to other filming commitments, and was confirmed to have left the panel in August 2011.
 Addison was not present for the second half of series 12 due to other commitments, and subsequently did not return for series 13, with his seat once again becoming a guest slot.
 In October 2015, Parsons announced he was quitting after ten years; he was not replaced as a regular.

 On 2 August 2022, the BBC announced that series 21 would be the final series.
 The last ever "new" episode of Mock the Week broadcast on 21 October 2022; the remaining two shows are clip shows, retrospectives of the entire 17 year run.